Richard Ryde was born in Nottingham, England, in 1963.

 - real estate

-As a dual qualified lawyer and native English speaker, Richard explains the French legal system in terms which can be understood by clients familiar with common law systems.
+As a dual-qualified lawyer and native English speaker, Richard explains the French legal system in terms which can be understood by clients familiar with common law systems.
+His international experience also enables him to assist French clients in cases involving the UK and other countries.

 He is one of the few British nationals appearing regularly as an advocate before the French courts, both at first instance and on appeal.

-Depending on the nature of the case, he works either directly with clients or in conjunction with their other advisers (solicitors, attornies, accountants).
+Depending on the needs of the case, he works either directly with clients or in conjunction with their other advisers (solicitors, attornies, accountants).

-Based in Paris, Richard deals with cases throughout France and in conjunction with foreign lawyers in cross-border matters.
+Based in Paris, Richard deals with cases throughout France and in conjunction with foreign lawyers and other service providers in cross-border matters.

 Richard's practice makes full use of modern working methods and technology in order to work closely with clients established outside France.